 Panicking over what’s going on in Washington

-We’ve had nearly 300 years of upheavals and leveling out in the U.S., including world wars, depressions, financial crises, and other shifts in the economic outlook that have frightened investors over that time, and the reality is this: there is always going to be something.
-If you worry over short-term blips, and give in to your emotions, making knee-jerk reactions that can tempt you into cashing out or investing less, you will surely hurt your 401k.
-Cashing it in when headlines worry you is a most regrettable 401k investment mistake.
-Because when the skies clear, you’ll be left with a damaged 401k while other people who sat tight, listening to their financial advisors, will continue on their strong 401k course.
+We’ve had nearly 300 years of upheavals and leveling out in the U.S., including world wars, depressions, financial crises, and other shifts in the economic outlook that have frightened investors over that time.
+The reality is this: there is always going to be something.
+If you worry over short-term blips, and give in to your emotions, you will make knee-jerk reactions that can tempt you into cashing out or investing less.
+This will surely hurt your 401(k).

-Lack of diversification.
+Lack of diversification

-Not taking advantage of your 401K.
+Not taking advantage of your 401(k)

-We’re all living longer, and pensions are not always available.
+We’re all living longer and pensions are not always available.
 Social Security might not be available to you in the way you expect, for as much as you expect.
-So it’s vital to understand your 401k and put as much into it as you can, giving yourself the greatest chances of having more than enough for your retirement.
+So it’s vital to understand your 401(k) and put as much into it as you can, giving yourself the greatest chances of having more than enough for your retirement.

 It may not be news out of Washington or news of foreign markets that scares you.
 You might get bad advice from a well-intentioned friend or relative.
 You might wake up one day in a sweat, gripped by enormous financial fears that overrule your logic and tempt you to cash out your 401(k).
 Read on to find out the best way to battle this particular 401(k) mistake.

 What We Recommend:

-Put as much as you can into your 401K.
+Put as much as you can into your 401(k)

-Consider hiring a financial advisor.
+Consider hiring a financial advisor

-You get an experienced professional’s knowledge of all things 401k, and you get a disinterested 3rd party who can help you calm down in the face of those stressful financial messages bombarding you all day in the media, and who can help prevent you from making costly 401k mistakes due to your emotions.
-Emotions are the biggest threat to your 401k, and your financial advisor advantage will help you manage your emotions so that you don’t make financial mistakes on your own.
+You get an experienced professional’s knowledge of all things 401(k), and you get a disinterested 3rd party who can help you calm down in the face of those stressful financial messages bombarding you all day in the media, and who can help prevent you from making costly 401k mistakes due to your emotions.
+Emotions are the biggest threat to your 401(k), and your financial advisor advantage will help you manage your emotions so that you don’t make financial mistakes on your own.
 Consider your financial planner to be the voice of reason, a voice of reassurance, a wise guide in your path to a better retirement.

 Listen to our podcast here: